Peter Kayafas: Cuba

 Kayafas travelled to Cuba in 2000 and 2001.
-The New Yorker called his Cuba photographs “crisp and direct, and the best of them vibrate with understated graphic tension.”
-Kayafas's pictures from Cuba were featured in DoubleTake Magazine (Winter 2002) and in the exhibition: Two Views of Cuba, with photographer Lou Jones, at the DeCordova Museum in Lincoln, Massachusetts in 2002.
+The New Yorker called his Cuba photographs "crisp and direct, and the best of them vibrate with understated graphic tension."
+Kayafas' pictures from Cuba were exhibited in Two Views of Cuba with photographer Lou Jones, at the DeCordova Museum in Lincoln, Massachusetts in 2002.

 Romania

 Romania is a collection of photographs that was made during several trips to Romania by Kayafas from 2003 to 2005.
 The collection was created by driving more than 10,000 kilometers and photographing the Romanian countryside and many Romanian cities.
 These photographs were exhibited at the Romanian Cultural Institute in New York City (2005) and the Romanian Embassy in Washington, DC (2006).

 The Merry Cemetery of Sapanta

 Designed by the Dutch designer Tessa van der Waals and produced in Holland in 2007, The Merry Cemetery of Sapanta is a book about the carved graves in the remote Merry Cemetery.
 There are photographs of the colorful tombstones and their respective epitaphs, with translations by Adrian Sahlean.
 The book also includes an essay by the Romanian scholar Sanda Golopentia.
 These photographs were exhibited at the Romanian Cultural Institute in New York City (2005) and the Romanian Embassy in Washington, DC (2006).